(631) 632-7403 · newsliteracy@stonybrook.edu

 The Gutenberg printing press launched a communications revolution that altered power relationships around the world.
-But Gutenberg’s revolution and subsequent communications advances like radio and television still largely left the power to publish in the hands of corporations, interest groups, governments and wealthy individuals.
+But Gutenberg’s revolution and subsequent communications advances like radio and television still largely left the power to publish in the hands of corporations, interest groups, governments, and wealthy individuals.

 • Recognize the difference between journalism and other kinds of information and between journalists and other information purveyors;